codingforpleasure/customized-workspace/Ubuntu/useful-resources/classification.md

 * **Has low Bias**
-* As we we discussed of desicion tree, we mentioned it has a high variance, BUT when we combine all the decision tree with the respect to the majority vote the high variance will be converted to **low variance**.
+* As we we discussed of desicion tree, we mentioned it has a high variance, BUT when we combine all the decision trees with the respect to the majority vote the high variance will be converted to **low variance**.

 * **classifier uses majority vote** and in case of **Regressor it will actually find the mean or median of the praticular output of all the decision trees**.